uM0d/Moov-Now-swimming-data-export/README.md

 https://www.apkonline.net/free-android-online-emulator/run-android-online-emulator ,
 a good option for IOS users.

+For Android greater than 6.0 (sdk 23), check and grant storage permission for this app.

 ![alt text](https://github.com/uM0d/Moov-Now-swimming-data-export/blob/master/1.png)

 Open Moov Coach MOD and wait to restore your backup